KarthikNA/Prediction-of-Hard-Drive-Failure/README.md

 # Future Work
-We suspect that our models are overfit on cases where there were very few hard disk failures i.e. TOSHIBA MQ01ABF050, ST8000DM002.
+We suspect that our models are overfit on cases where there were very few hard disk failures i.e. TOSHIBA MQ01ABF050 and ST8000DM002.
 In future we hope to train on a larger data set, thereby reducing over fitting.
-We also would like to explore the possibility of creating a generic classifier for all hard disk models.
+We would like to explore the possibility of creating a generic classifier for all hard disk models.

 # References